loganeo/interviewproject/README.md

 ## Getting Started

-What you'll need, MySQL Community, Example Dataset and Node.js
+What you'll need, MySQL Community and Workbench, Example Dataset and Node.js

-First download MySQL Community and set up a database using any dataset or the one provided
+First download MySQL Community and set up a database using the workbench and dataset provided

 then clone the git repository into location of choice: